Hereford Cathedral

 Castle Green Pavilion

-The Pavilion at Castle Green is a Grade II listed Georgian building on Medieval foundations located in the heart of Hereford City on the banks of the River Wye and overlooking the historic Castle Green itself.
+The Pavilion at Castle Green is a Grade II listed Georgian building on Medieval foundations located in the heart of Hereford City on the banks of the River Wye.
+It overlooks the site of the long-gone Hereford Castle, the first Norman castle built after the Conquest in 1066.